spatie/laravel-collection-macros/README.md

 ```

 ### `eighth`
-Retrieve item at the second index.
+Retrieve item at the eighth index.

 ```php
 $data = new Collection([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]);